Let's learn how to slay the Quantum Ogre.

 This is a sword to player agency, since it empowers their choice.
 Without freedom, they are unable to make a choice with effects relating to their intent.
 This is critical since without choice, there is no game. (i.e. games are collections of interesting choices).

-- The outcome of a situation can never be predetermined - you cannot decide ahead of time how the choice a player makes will play out, otherwise the player has no input and is therefore not engaged.
+- The outcome of a situation in play should never be predetermined—one cannot decide ahead of time how the choice a player makes will play out, otherwise the player has no input and is therefore not engaged.

 - Allow things to happen that have no bearing on the players or their interests.
 If everything in the world revolves around the players, how can they be free?
 More to the point, how can they ever see the effects (or lack thereof) without a living breathing world?

-- You cannot dictate the actions of the player characters!
-Their control over their PC's is sacrosanct territory, with only rare exceptions (magical control etc.)
+- One cannot dictate the actions of the player characters!
+Their control over their characters is sacrosanct territory, with only rare exceptions (magical control etc.)

 - The invisible wall is anathema.
 Say Yes. . . or Say Yes, But. . .
 If you tell the players they can do anything and then continue to tell them no and no and no, well, they can't really do anything, can they?

 - This is ironic, but in order to encourage freedom, you have to limit options.
 You have to say, here are five tasks, so they can make a meaningful choice between the five—or reject them and forge their own.
 If you were to tell them "do anything you want" the excessive freedom limits their agency by making their choices meaningless.